alexsilva/luaPyro/README.md

-# LuaPyro - Python Remote Objects
+# LuaPyro - It `Lua 3.2` client to the library python [Pyro4](https://github.com/irmen/Pyro4).
 This software is distributed under the terms written in the file `LICENSE`.

 ## Setup luaPyro